Visiting the Philippines

 Pension House

 Legitimate lower-budget accommodation, more akin to ‘Bed and Breakfast’ establishments in the west.
-Favored by back-packers and adventure travelers.
+Favoured by backpackers and adventure travellers.
 Prices will range from ~500php (fan/cold shower) to ~1500php (air-con).

 Resorts

-There is huge variation in resort quality and price, as you would expect.
+There is a huge variation in resort quality and price, as you would expect.
 It is worth consulting internet forums, TripAdvisor etc to confirm the actual services and quality of a resort before booking.
-For Subic Bay, you’re welcome to drop me a line!

 Food, Drink and Diet

-Filipino food owes much of it’s menu to the historical influence of Spanish and American colonialists, along with recipes imported via the Filipino-Chinese community.
+Filipino food owes much of its menu to the historical influence of Spanish and American colonialists, along with recipes imported from the Filipino-Chinese community.
 Eating is virtually a national past-time in the Philippines – and quantity is generally valued more than quality.
 Pork and Chicken, often barbecued in sweet, high-sugar, sauces and served with large volumes of either rice and/or noodles (“pancit“) are ubiquitous.

-Filipinos love fast-food.
-Chains like McDonalds, KFC, Jollibee (local burger joint), Pizza Hut, Chow King and Yellow Cab can be found on most streets in urban areas.
-When not eating fast-food, most Filipinos cook to the same tastes; making ample use of Spam, frankfurters and other processed meat products – loaded into dishes that contain far more salt and sugar than a western palate is accustomed to.
-Needless to say, the rates of obesity, cancer and heart disease for Filipinos is high.
+Filipinos love fast food.
+Chains like Mcdonald’s, KFC, Jollibee (local burger joint), Pizza Hut, Chow King and Yellow Cab can be found on most streets in urban areas.
+When not eating fast food, most Filipinos cook to the same tastes; making ample use of Spam, ‘red’ frankfurters and other processed meat products – loaded into dishes that contain far more salt and sugar than a western palate is accustomed to.
+Needless to say, the rates of obesity, cancer and heart disease for Filipinos are high.

 Vegetarian Options

-Vegetarians will often struggle to find a wide range of options in the Philippines.
-Unlike most other Asian countries, vegetables and fruit do not feature prominently within Filipino menus.
+Vegetarians will often struggle to find a wide range of options in the Philippines; especially in rural provincial areas.
+Unlike most other Asian countries, vegetables and fruit do not feature prominently on Filipino menus.
 Western-run resorts and restaurants are the most likely choice for a comprehensive vegetarian selection.
-However, mangos are well loved everywhere -and of a very high standard.
+However, mangos are well-loved everywhere and of a very high standard.

 Filipinos love to eat and drink (I’ve said that before… believe it!).
-Communal (“help yourself”) meals are normal and preferred by the locals – with ample quantities of local beer and the ubiquitous singing and/or loud music!
+Communal (“help yourself“) family-style meals are normal and preferred by the locals; with ample quantities of local beer and the ubiquitous karaoke and loud music!
 If you get the chance, do enjoy a meal with local people.
 You will find that their reputation for friendliness and hospitality is well deserved.
 Be warned, however, it is considered rude not to finish the food on your plate!
 Meals often start with prayer – so wait until any formalities are complete before helping yourself.

-The Philippines is famous for “Balut“.
-Balut is a fertilized duck egg… like a regular boiled egg… but with a feathery, crunchy duck fetus inside.
-Unlike many national delicacies, you can obtain Balut everywhere – as it is a common road-side snack (and regarded to boost sexual potency for the consumer).
+The Philippines is famous for “Balut”.
+Balut is a fertilized duck egg, like a regular boiled egg, but with a feathery, crunchy duck fetus inside.
+Unlike many ‘exotic delicacies’ in other countries, you can obtain Balut everywhere: it is a common roadside snack (and generally regarded to boost sexual potency for the consumer).

-Mangos are well loved everywhere in the Philippines…and of a very high standard.
+Mangos are well-loved everywhere in the Philippines…and of a very high standard.
 Most restaurants supply the most delicious fresh mango shakes.
+Packets of dried mango are also ubiquitous – these are delicious and healthy snacks.

 Drinking